davidmerrick/micronaut-slack-starter/README.md

-# micronaut-quarantinebot
+# quarantinebot

-Toy Slack bot to try out using Micronaut with AWS Lambda.
+Serverless Slack bot which tells you how long you've been quarantined in units of facemasks.

 # Running tests locally